samayo/bulletproof/README.md

     ->upload($_FILES['logo']);
 ````

-Please check the examples.php for more functions and all tested examples.
+Please check the examples.php for more functions and some tested examples.

-#### NOTE:
+##### Notes:
  The `upload()` method accepts two arguments.
 First the Image, and second (optional), a new name for the image.
  If you provide a name, it will be used as a new name for the upload, if not a unique name will be generated.
 ````php